 - b.
 Authority: To incur costs of no more than \$1,000 and 10 hours of staff time. - c.
 Committee Membership: Guided by the CEO.
 One committee member appointed by each discipline committee. - d.
 Terms: Terms to be determined by the discipline committees. - 3.11.7 Governance Education - a.
 Responsibility: Assure that all current, new and prospective international officers and board members are knowledgeable and competent to govern.
 Educate Society members-focusing on members of discipline committees, chapter boards, and other committees-on the duties and responsibilities of international officers and governors, and the role of the board of governors under policy governance.
-Inform members-focusing on members of discipline committees, chapter boards, and other committees, and other committees-of upcoming opportunities to serve as an international officer or governor. - b.
+Inform members-focusing on members of discipline committees, chapter boards, and other committees, and other committees-on the duties and responsibilities of governors under policy governance.
+Inform members-focusing on members of discipline committees, chapter boards, and other committees-of upcoming opportunities to serve as an international officer or governor. - b.
 Authority: To incur costs of no more than \$10,000 direct charges and no more than 10 hours of staff time per annum. - c.
 Committee Membership: The vice president as chair.
 Other members shall be current or past international officers or governors with one (1) representative of each of the six (6) disciplines and shall include current or past region governors and discipline governors, to be appointed by the president. - d.
 Terms: Members shall serve staggered terms not to exceed three (3) years.